Step 1: Connect

 - Complete the admission application in uApply.
 During this stage, provide the names and valid institutional email addresses of the people providing your letters of recommendation.
 McGill will contact them directly.

-- Upload your screening material (avi, mov, mp4 or wmv format) directly to the Schulich School of Music upload page.
+- Upload your video recorded audition by February 1st, 2021, (avi, mov, mp4 or wmv format) directly to the Schulich School of Music upload page.

-- Canada Graduate Scholarship applicants (CGS): Upload your final video audition (avi, mov, mp4 or wmv format) directly to the Schulich School of Music upload page.
+- Canada Graduate Scholarship applicants (CGS): Upload your recorded video audition (avi, mov, mp4 or wmv format) directly to the Schulich School of Music upload page.

 - Arrange for submission of proof of English language proficiency to McGill, if required.